yaegassy/coc-pysen/README.md

 - [ ] `pysen_ls.log` is always created when starting the language server.
 I don't know how to suppress it...
 - [ ] There seems to be no implementation of `pysen.reloadServerConfiguration`.
 - [ ] Currently, it is slow overall (especially formatting).
 Formatting commands may time out.
 (It is also due to the fact that "black" itself is slow...)
+  - You may want to refrain from setting up automatic formatting when saving files.

 ## Install